These no-bake vegan vanilla goji berry balls with cacao nibs are easy to make with just 4 ingredients for a simple, healthy snack.

 Labelled ingredients for making goji berry energy balls.

-• dates – use any kind of date to make these, just make sure they’re fairly soft.
-If your dates are very dry, soak them in hot water for 10 minutes and drain well before using in the recipe
+• Dates: You can use any variety of dates are long as they’re soft and moist.
+If your dates are overly dry, soak them in hot water then drain well before using in the recipe.

 Step 1.
 Add all of the ingredients to a food processor and mix into a thick, sticky dough you can easily press together between your fingers.